Frits Peutz

 F.P.J.
-Peutz (7 April 1896 – 24 October 1974) was a Dutch (Limburgian) architect.
+Peutz (7 April 1896 – 24 October 1974) was a Dutch architect.

 Biography

 Peutz was born in a Catholic family in Uithuizen in Groningen, a mostly Protestant province in the north of the Netherlands.
 In 1910 he was sent to the Rolduc boarding school in Kerkrade in the Catholic province of Limburg for his higher education.
 In 1914 he graduated at the HBS, an old type of Dutch high school.
 After that he studied civil engineering in Delft.
 In 1916 he changed to architecture.
 In 1920, while still not graduated, he returned to Limburg to settle as an independent architect in the town of Heerlen, where the booming coal mining industry provided him with many assignments.
 Peutz played a major role in transforming Heerlen in a true, modern city.
 In 1925 he received his degree in architecture.
 Around 1926 his first son, Victor Peutz was born, who became audiologist and acoustician.
 Peutz and his wife Isabelle Tissen had thirteen children together.
 One of whom followed in his father's footsteps to get a degree in civil engineering and become an architect.